Robust and Generalizable Atrial Fibrillation Detection from ECG Using Time-Frequency Fusion and Supervised Contrastive

 \subsection{Efficiency}

-Computational efficiency is essential for deploying ECG analysis models in resource-constrained clinical or edge environments.
-As shown in Table~\ref{complexity}, our MGCNet achieves a favorable trade-off between model size and computational cost, requiring only 0.96 G FLOPs and 1.96 M parameters—lower than most recent AF detection models such as SCCNN, IMCResNet, SeqAFNet, and MFEGNet.
-While MSCGN reports the lowest FLOPs (0.50 G), its smaller capacity may compromise representation ability, especially for noisy or heterogeneous ECGs.
-In contrast, MGCNet maintains sufficient expressiveness to effectively fuse time- and frequency-domain features without excessive overhead.
+Computational efficiency was essential for deploying ECG analysis models in resource-constrained clinical or edge environments.
+As shown in Table \ref{complexity}, our MGCNet achieved a favorable trade-off between model size, computational cost, and inference speed.
+With only 0.96 G FLOPs and 1.96 M parameters, MGCNet was more lightweight than most recent AF detection models such as SCCNN, IMCResNet, SeqAFNet, and MFEGNet.
+In terms of inference throughput, MGCNet achieved 64 samples/s on CPU and 867 samples/s on GPU (NVIDIA GeForce RTX 3090, 24 GB VRAM; Intel Core i7-12700KF), demonstrating competitive real-time capability.
+While MSCGN reported the lowest FLOPs (0.50 G) and the fastest GPU inference (1136 samples/s), its smaller capacity may compromise representation ability.
+In contrast, MGCNet maintained sufficient expressiveness to effectively fuse time- and frequency-domain features without excessive overhead.

-Combined with supervised contrastive learning, which improves feature quality without adding inference cost, our approach demonstrates that strong robustness and generalizability can be achieved alongside high efficiency, making it suitable for deployment on portable or embedded cardiac monitoring devices \cite{efficient1}\cite{efficient2}.
+Combined with supervised contrastive learning, which improved feature quality without adding inference cost, our approach demonstrated that strong robustness and generalizability can be achieved alongside high efficiency, making it suitable for deployment on portable or embedded cardiac monitoring devices \cite{efficient1, efficient2}.